Linuxfabrik/lfops/CONTRIBUTING.md

 * VM-based testing currently requires passwordless sudo on the Ansible controller.
 * Ansible Navigator does not work out of the box.

+#### How a scenario runs

+`molecule test --scenario-name <scenario>` runs the steps listed in the `test_sequence` of `config.yml`, in order:

+* `dependency`: installs the collections from `requirements.yml`.
+* `create`: provisions the instances (libvirt/KVM VMs or Podman containers).
+* `prepare`: waits until the instances are reachable and gathers facts.
+* `converge`: runs the playbook under test (`converge.yml`).
+* `verify`: runs `verify.yml` against the converged instances.
+* `idempotence`: runs the playbook a second time and fails if it reports any change.
+* `verify`: runs `verify.yml` again, now against the idempotent state.
+* `destroy`: tears the instances down.

+#### What to verify

+Verify the observable end result, not the steps the role took to get there.
+Ansible and the role already guarantee their own mechanics, so re-checking those only tests Ansible.
+The guiding question is "what can only be confirmed by looking at the running system?".

+Two guarantees come for free, so do not rebuild them in `verify.yml`:

+* If the playbook errors out, the `converge` step fails and `verify.yml` never runs. `verify.yml` is therefore only ever about the *result* of a successful run, not about whether the run crashed.
+* Idempotence is enforced by the dedicated `idempotence` step.
+Never add tasks that check "running it a second time changes nothing".

+Do **not** assert:

+* That a templated file exists or contains a given line.
+If the `template` task ran, the file is there with the rendered content; asserting it only exercises Jinja and the `template` module.
+* That a package was installed or a file was written, as the goal of the test.
+The module already reports `changed`/`ok` for that.
+A one-line "the package is installed" smoke check is fine as a floor, but it is not where the value of the test lies.

+Do assert what only the running system can confirm, that is, that the pieces actually work together:

+* The application is running and enabled (`ansible.builtin.service_facts`), and reachable on its port (`ansible.builtin.wait_for`, or a request that would fail if it were not).
+A service that starts proves the deployed config is at least valid, which the role's own tasks cannot tell you.
+* The application actually *uses* the configured values.
+Ask the running application (an API or status endpoint via `ansible.builtin.uri`, or a CLI that prints the effective configuration) and assert it reports the value the scenario set in `group_vars`.
+This is the important one: it proves the whole chain, `group_vars` to template to the service reading the file to its behaviour, which is exactly what grepping the config file does not.
+* End state managed outside the package and file layer (users, databases, API objects) is present, or absent in a removal scenario.

+A useful rule of thumb: if an assertion would still pass while the service is dead or running with the wrong configuration, it is testing the wrong thing.

 ### Credits